l74d/scoping/README.md

 del scoping
 ```

-Then the names "VeryScoped" and "VeryScoped.keep" can be used instead,
+Then the names `VeryScoped` and `VeryScoped.keep` can be used instead,
-whereas the name "scoping" can be put to other uses at will.
+whereas the name `scoping` can be put to other uses at will.

 Blocks can be nested, as well as used in functions (unlike prior art),
 at the price of relying on some CPython specific feature.